|Click to View Photo||Picture Date||Caption||Size|

 |General Site Description:|

-(GMW 7/8/97) This site was used as a lumber mill, plywood mill, barrel manufacturing, and a shipbuilding/repair and drydock facility (Port of Portland) until the 1960s.
-These past uses have resulted in local contamination in soil and groundwater at the site and possibly have affected sediment in the Willamette River.
+This site was used as a lumber mill, plywood mill, barrel manufacturing, and a shipbuilding/repair and drydock facility until the 1960s.
+These past uses have resulted in significant soil contamination in the upland and riverbank portions of the property, Willamette River sediment adjacent to the site.

-PAHs, PCP (wood preservative), and certain metals from the adjacent McCormick & Baxter Superfund site (ECSI #74) have migrated in sediment and groundwater into the southeastern portion of the Willamette Cove site.
-A portion of the Willamette Cove shoreline is treated with a protective cap to prevent the continued release of M&B contaminants into the Willamette River.
-DEQ will not pursue Willamette Cove property owners for contamination attributable to M&B.
+Contaminants from the adjacent McCormick & Baxter Superfund site (ECSI #74) have migrated in sediment and groundwater into the southeastern portion of the Willamette Cove site.
+A portion of the Willamette Cove shoreline and lagoon contain a protective cap to prevent the continued release of M&B contaminants into the Willamette River.

 At low river stages in 2010 and 2011, a petroleum sheen is present emanating into the river from beach sand in the inner cove (east parcel).